nextflow-io/nextflow/docs/operator.rst

 =========== ============================
-by          Defines the number of *reads* in each `chunk` (default: ``1``) pe          When ``true`` splits paired-end read files, therefore items emitted by the source channel must be tuples in which at least two elements are the read-pair files to be splitted. limit       Limits the number of retrieved *reads* to the specified value. record      Parse each entry in the FASTQ file as record objects (see following table for accepted values) charset     Parse the content by using the specified charset e.g. ``UTF-8`` compress    When ``true`` resulting file chunks are GZIP compressed.
+by          Defines the number of *reads* in each `chunk` (default: ``1``) pe          When ``true`` splits paired-end read files, therefore items emitted by the source channel must be tuples in which at least two elements are the read-pair files to be splitted. limit       Limits the number of retrieved *reads* for each file to the specified value. record      Parse each entry in the FASTQ file as record objects (see following table for accepted values) charset     Parse the content by using the specified charset e.g. ``UTF-8`` compress    When ``true`` resulting file chunks are GZIP compressed.
 The ``.gz`` suffix is automatically added to chunk file names.